Message from the Vice President

 Students assume full responsibility to provide their own health, accident, and life insurance.
 The university is not responsible for any injuries incurred by a student.
 The university does not assume responsibility for or insure student property that is lost, damaged, or stolen.
 Students are advised to lock their rooms at all times, leave valuable property at home, and not keep large amounts of cash in their rooms.
 Lost or stolen keys should be reported immediately to the residence hall supervisor.
 Students assume responsibility to insure their personal property.

-Undergraduate student account balances are payable in full on or before September 30 for the fall and February 15 for the spring.
-Graduate student account balances for Fall A and B sessions must be paid on or before September 15 and C sessions by November 15, and balances for Spring A and B sessions must be paid on or before February 15 and C sessions by April 15.
-Payment arrangements for summer courses must be made by the first day of class.
-Accounts not complying with the above policy may be placed on hold.
-Additionally, these accounts may be subject to a late payment charge of $200 initially and $50/month thereafter.
-Late fees will not be assessed to students currently on a payment plan.
+Undergraduate student account balances must be settled by August 17th for fall and January 5th for spring.
+Graduate student account balances for Fall A and B sessions must be settled by August 17th and C sessions by October 11th.
+Balances for Spring A and B sessions must be settled by January 5th and C sessions by March 1st.
+Summer courses must be settled by the first day of class.
+Students should apply for financial assistance before the payment due date.
+Students not complying with the above policy will be denied on campus move in, receive a late fee and/or have classes removed.
 The university does not release student academic records if educational costs are not paid.
 Students will not be allowed to register for classes if there is a hold on the account.

 Tuition and room and board refunds are computed on a declining scale based on when students withdraw from the university or drop a course.
 Fees are not refundable.
 Request for withdrawals or drops must be made by completing a withdrawal or drop form which is available from the registrar.
 Refunds or tuition and room and board will be made according to the following refund schedule.
 Students must pay drop/add fees when schedule changes occur.